streamx-co/FluentJPA/README.md

 # Get Back in Control of Your SQL with JPA <div style="float:right">![Patent Pending](https://img.shields.io/badge/patent-pending-informational) [![License](https://img.shields.io/badge/license-LGPL_3.0-success)](LICENSE) ![Java Version](https://img.shields.io/badge/java-%3E%3D%208-success) [![Maven Central](https://img.shields.io/maven-central/v/co.streamx.fluent/fluent-jpa?label=maven%20central)](https://search.maven.org/search?q=g:%22co.streamx.fluent%22%20AND%20a:%22fluent-jpa%22)</div>

 FluentJPA is a Language Integrated Query (LINQ) technology for relational (SQL) databases and JPA.
-It allows you to use Java to write strongly typed queries by directly integrating into the language.
+It allows you to write strongly typed queries directly within Java, leveraging the language's full power and the benefits of type safety.

-## How does FluentJPA integrate into Java?
+## How does FluentJPA seamlessly integrate into Java?

-At first glance, it seems that we need a hook in the Java compiler.
-But in fact, we have full access to the compiled bytecode, which has all the necessary "knowledge".
-This is how FluentJPA does its magic - it reads the bytecode and translates it to SQL.
+While one might initially think a compiler hook is necessary, FluentJPA operates by accessing the compiled bytecode.
+The bytecode conveniently retains all the necessary type information and structure.
+This is where FluentJPA performs its magic: it reads the bytecode representations of your query logic and intelligently translates them directly into efficient SQL.

-As a result, the integration is full, and FluentJPA supports all Java language constructs, including functions, variables, etc - anything the compiler can compile and also makes sense in the SQL context.
-See [Java Language Support](https://github.com/streamx-co/FluentJPA/wiki/Java-Language-Support) for details.
+As a result, the integration is robust and comprehensive.
+FluentJPA supports all relevant Java language constructs—including functions, variables, and more—anything the compiler handles that makes sense within the SQL context.
+This allows you to benefit from IDE features like refactoring and static analysis on your queries.
+See [Java Language Support](https://github.com/streamx-co/FluentJPA/wiki/Java-Language-Support) for details to experience the control and productivity of writing SQL queries the Java way.

 ## We already have JPA, JPA repositories and other technologies